Last updated on July 6, 2026

 - Transport

-- Accommodation (where available)
+- Accommodation where approved

 - Personal care allowance

-Common Misunderstandings About NSFAS
+Common NSFAS Misunderstandings

 “NSFAS pays for private colleges.”